 Note: The lawyer is not required to assess eligibility under this guideline.
-Applications are submitted to ATLAS for assessment by Victoria Legal Aid (VLA).
+Applications are submitted to ATLAS.

 - it is appropriate for the (or adult child) to participate in the negotiation

 - the parent, or person with who would otherwise make the application is genuinely unwilling or unable to do so